Filipino Canadians: Northern Canada

 The northern territories of Yukon, Northwest Territories, and Nunavut have a Filipino community of almost 3,000 despite an extremely cold climate.
 The Filipino community has grown steadily from 735 in 2001.
 Filipinos in the Northwest Territories make the largest visible minority group there with a population of 1,410.
 Filipinos in the Yukon Territory are the second-largest minority group to the Chinese with a community of 1,310 living there.
 Nunavut has a growing Filipino population of 245.
 The territories received about 50 Filipinos on average a year from 2001 to 2006.

 Demographics

 Most Filipinos who immigrate to Canada settle in the large urban areas where there are more jobs and a vibrant community life.
 These areas include: Metro Vancouver, Greater Calgary, Edmonton Capital Region, City of Winnipeg, the Greater Toronto Area, and Greater Montreal.
 According to Statistics Canada seeing the current trend, by 2031, the Filipino Canadian population is projected to reach between 1.9 and 2.1 million.
 Much of this growth will be bolstered by high immigration rates, assuming immigration to the United States remains as restricted as it has been.
-Notably, Canada now has a Filipino population more than twice as large percentage-wise as that of the United States, the Philippines' former colonizer, it is also somewhat more dispersed, as the majority of Filipino Americans are found in the far western United States.
+Notably, Canada now has a Filipino population more than twice as large percentage-wise as that of the United States, the Philippines' former colonizer.
+The Filipino population in Canada is also somewhat more dispersed, as the majority of Filipino Americans are found in the far western and southern United States.